fallahn/crogine/SDL_mixer/readme.txt

 This is the android project for building the SDL2_mixer library for android.
-Windows libraries are contained in extlibs, linux libraries should be found via package managers
+Windows libraries are contained in extlibs, linux libraries should be found via package managers.
+Not that the android version is built with only wav and ogg file support to save on dependencies.